MoeinGhbh/celery-RabbitMQ/README.md

-# use Cellery library to work with Redis databse as broker
+# Use Celery module to work with RabbitMQ (AMQP) broker

 ## steps: